 This year sees the sixth edition of the International Opera Awards.
-Amog the winners revealed at a gala held at the London Coliseum on 9 April 2018 were two Poles: Mariusz Treliński, the Teatr Wielki – Polish National Opera’s artistic director, who was named best director, and Piotr Beczała, hailed as the best male singer.
+Amog the winners revealed at a gala held at the London Coliseum on 9 April 2018 were two Poles: Mariusz Treliński, artistic director at Teatr Wielki – Polish National Opera, who was named best director, and Piotr Beczała, hailed as the best male singer.

 The International Opera Awards gala is the highlight of every opera season.
 The caliber of the companies, productions, and artists says it all about the awards’ stature.
 The winners are chosen by an international jury of twenty-eight prominent industry professionals.
 Receiving a nomination in one of the eighteen categories is a great honour in itself, bestowed on those who raise the art of opera to the highest level.

 The best director award is a great success for Mariusz Treliński.
 A permanent collaborator of the Polish National Opera for almost twenty years now, he has put on his productions on almost every continent now.
-Hailed for his modern, brave, intelligent take on opera, he has worked with the Metropolitan Opera in New York, Berlin Staatsoper, La Monnaie in Brussels, Mariinsky Theatre in St. Petersburg, Welsh National Opera in Cardiff, Washington Opera, and the festivals in Baden-Baden and Aix-en-Provence, becoming an indispensable figure on the international opera scene.
-Under his artistic leadership, the Teatr Wielki – Polish National Opera has undergone a transformation and enjoyed successful collaborations with the best opera companies in the world.
+Hailed for his modern, brave, intelligent take on opera, he has worked with the Metropolitan Opera, New York, the Berlin Staatsoper, La Monnaie, Brussels, the Mariinsky Theatre, St. Petersburg, the Welsh National Opera, Cardiff, the Washington Opera, and the festivals in Baden-Baden and Aix-en-Provence, becoming an indispensable figure on the international opera scene.
+Under his artistic leadership, the Wielki has undergone a transformation and enjoyed successful collaborations with the best opera companies in the world.
 Treliński has beaten to the award such opera directors as David Bösch, David Hermann, Tobias Kratzer, David McVicar, and Lydia Steier.

 Currently, Mariusz Treliński is working on his production of Prokofiev’s The Fiery Angel, now in rehearsals at the Polish National Opera in Warsaw.